ShadowTemplate/decision-trees/README.md

 A client-server Java assignment on decision trees for the course of Advanced Programming Methods.
 The software is implemented in two ways, one relying on RMI and the other on traditional sockets.
-In addition, it offers a wide series of functionalities, such as database integration and messaging capabalities.
+In addition, it offers a wide series of functionalities, such as database integration and messaging capabilities.

 Please refer to the documentation for additional details on the project goal and structure.